-The obtained clusters are then packed using the process described in Figure 2, cf. Section 4.3.6, but the sorting operation is changed to get clusters from distant layers packed first rather than the biggest clusters (sortingMethod is set to 1 in Section 4.3.6).
+The obtained clusters are then packed using the process described in Figure 2, cf. Section 4.3.6, but the sorting operation is changed to get clusters from distant layers packed first rather than the biggest clusters.
 This sorting allows an efficient rendering process at decoder side, known as reverse painter's algorithm.